robertgraeff/gardener-extension-provider-aws/landscaper/README.md

 - Controller deployment
   - Implementation of function `constructControllerDeployment`
-  - Can we access the chart that must be included in the controller deployment?
+  - How can we access the chart that must be included in the controller deployment?
+Template it into the deploy item.
   - Image vector from lib, not from import

+- Image vector
+  - where should the charts/images.yaml file go to?
+  - honour component descriptor?
-- Utils
+  - use lss?
-  - Function `getResolve` to read an entry from the component descriptor

 - The cloudprofile, controllerdeployment, and controllerregistration, do they have a namespace ("garden") or not?

 - Blueprint
-  - Container DeployItem
+  - Container DeployItem with a generic image using an executable in the blueprint directory
+  - Adjust imports of the blueprint (for example machine images)
   - The imports in the blueprint must correspond with the go structures in landscaper/pkg/aws/imports.go

 - Simplify logger in landscaper-utils/deployutils

 - Dev Process
-  - Include chart
+  - Include chart as base64 string in the example imports.yaml
+  - Build the deploy code and put the executable into the blueprint directory